-A safety in American football is an important and versatile position on the football field.
+A safety in American football is one of the most important and versatile positions on the football field.
+However, their roles and responsibilities can get mixed up with other defensive backs.

-This article will show you what the safety position does in football and the variations of safety.
+This article will show you what a safety does in football and how many safeties a team usually has.

 In the spread offense era, the safety position is arguably one of the most important positions in football.